L2RW+: A Comprehensive Benchmark Towards Privacy-Preserved Visible-Infrared Person Re-Identification: Methodology

-To address the challenges in CI and EI, we propose decentralized privacy-preserved training (DPPT).
-DPPT consists of five steps aimed at addressing the challenges encountered in these protocols that cannot be effectively resolved through existing VI-ReID methods:
+To address the challenges in CI and EI, we propose the image-based decentralized privacy-preserved training (I-DPPT) for image data.
+I-DPPT consists of five steps aimed at addressing the challenges encountered in these protocols that cannot be effectively resolved through existing VI-ReID methods.
+We will introduce one by one.

-We first outline the challenges encountered under CI and EI, which cannot be handled by existing VI-ReID methods: \begin{itemize} \item \textbf{Domain shift:} $P_i(x|y)\neq P_j(x|y)$.
-Pedestrian images on different clients will exhibit the non-iid (Independent and identically distributed) issue, where the corresponding feature distributions are different across different clients. \item \textbf{Modality incomplete:} For an individual client, pedestrian images can fall into three scenarios: only visible, only infrared, or both visible and infrared. \item \textbf{Identity missing:} $P_i(y)\neq P_j(y)$.
-The subject is hard to appear in all cameras or entities. \end{itemize}

-Therefore, we propose the DPPT, which consists of five steps that we will introduce one by one.

-\textcircled{1} \textbf{Local Training:} The process of client local training is shown in Fig.~\ref{fig:2}(b).
+\textcircled{1} \textbf{Local Training:} The process of client local training is shown in Fig.~\ref{fig:3}(b).
 The private data are fed into the encoder and get the $l_2$-normalized feature embedding $z$ and logits $l$.
 The identity loss $\mathcal{L}_{id}$ and circle loss $\mathcal{L}_{cir}$ are employed as the baseline loss functions (provided in the supplementary material) to ensure the learned features and logits are identity-related.
 However, this training objective design cannot address the domain shift and identity missing, as the model tends to overfit the current private data in the client training and forget previously learned knowledge after download.
 Driven by this, we propose a memory rectification bank (MRB) that enables different clients to optimize towards the same goal.

 \textbf{MRB.} Specifically, we design a local memory $\mathcal{M}^{l}$ to store $l_2$-normalized feature embedding $z$ in each client.
 We first calculate the mean vector $c_k$ that store features belonging to the same class via Eq.~\ref{eq:3}: